-But over time, as the problems with total offshoring became apparent — language barriers, cultural gaps, opposed time zones — the models of outsourcing became more nuanced.
 Today, software consultancies are more geographically distributed, giving clients better options for their projects that best suit their needs.
-Typically, three models prevail, plus FullStack Labs' unique twist: Onshore, offshore, nearshore, and Nearshore Plus.
+Typically, three models prevail: onshore, offshore, and nearshore.
 Each has its advantages and tradeoffs that clients should consider when deciding which software consultancy is right for them.

 Let's take a look at onshore, offshore, and nearshore software development, and the pros and cons of each.